 Initial expectations and proposals

-Denmark main interest is figuring out if its architecture is still viable in the current legal and technical requirements, i.e. creating stable links to open GeoDCAT-AP endpoints (transformed from the geoportal CSW) which can be harvested to the national open data portal.
+Denmark’s main interest is figuring out if its architecture is still viable in the current legal and technical requirements, i.e. creating stable links to open GeoDCAT-AP endpoints (transformed from the geoportal CSW) which can be harvested to the national open data portal.

 The country is expecting: